 If you’re experiencing pain with chewing, sensitivity to hot or cold, or other types of pain, you may have a cracked tooth.
 If a tooth is cracked, motions such as chewing and biting can cause the cracked pieces to rub and the pulp to become inflamed.
 Eventually, the pulp becomes damaged or even infected.

-There are a variety of types of tooth cracks, including craze lines that only affect the outer enamel, a crack that starts at the surface and extends down toward the root, a split tooth whose crack extends below the gum line, and more.
-If Arvada dentist Dr. Paguio finds a crack in your tooth that is causing you pain, root canal treatment or surgery may be recommended.
+There are various types of tooth cracks, including lines that only affect the outer enamel, a crack that starts at the surface and extends down toward the root, a split tooth whose crack extends below the gum line, and more.
+If Dr. Paguio finds a crack in your tooth that is causing you pain, root canal treatment or surgery may be recommended.

 Traumatic Dental Injury